rstrauss127/vacation-rentals/notes.md

 listing has many reservations

 form for new reservation should have 2 collection_select boxes, one for start_date and one for end_date

+#Step 7: How are we going to show reservations?
+  since a reservation really belongs to 2 users, the owner of the listing and the reservation maker, we need to classify users.
+  -Create new resource Owner
+    Only Owners can create new listings.
+    -Add checkbox on signup page to specifcy if Owner or not.
+  -Create new resource Guest
+    A User becomes a guest when they create a reservation.

+    user_table
+      id
+    guest_table
+      id  user_id listing_id length_of_stay
+    owner_table
+      user_id listing_id

+  Next time: making nested index page